Sandro Sakho

-Sandro Sene Aníbal Embaló (born 1 May 1996), commonly known as Sandro Sakho, is a Portuguese professional footballer who plays as a centre-back for Super League club PSBS Biak.
+Sandro Sene Aníbal Embaló (born 1 May 1996), commonly known as Sandro Sakho, is a Portuguese professional footballer who plays as a centre-back for Indian Super League club Bengaluru.

 Career

 On 25 August 2018, Sakho made his professional debut with Ermis Aradippou in a 2018–19 Cypriot First Division match against AEL Limassol.

 On 18 November 2021, he signed with Oulu in Finland.

 On 12 July 2023, Sandro joined Saudi First Division League side Al-Qaisumah.

 Personal life

 Sakho is of Bissau-Guinean descent.